graphql/graphql-spec/spec/Section 3 -- Type System.md

 the `List` type is provided for this reason, and wraps another type.

-Similarly, the `Non-Null` type wraps another type, and denotes that the resulting value will never be {null} (and that an error cannot result in a {null} value).
+Similarly, the `Non-Null` type wraps another type, and denotes that the resulting value will never be {null} (and that a field error cannot result in a {null} value).

 These two types are referred to as "wrapping types"; non-wrapping types are